pulse-browser/browser/README.md

 |📖|Hyper minimalistic UI to increase pure focus|
 |⬆️|Adequately maintained repository and software|

+## 👨‍💻 Install
+We (Pulse-Browser developers) support building open source software personally for security and comfort reasons.
+Although this is an option, we also have prebuilt installers available on our [Releases](https://github.com/pulse-browser/browser/releases) page.

 ## 🐛 Bugs, Support and Chat
 For bug reports, support, and just having a friendly chat with the team, feel free to join the discord at https://discord.gg/xNkretH7sD or create an issue on the GitHub repository.

 ## 📋 Goals